Membership Surveys: 7 Questions with Ruth Bernstein

 7. How do you promote the survey and get members to fill them out?

 Again, it depends.
 Members are often more likely to participate when they’re notified that the survey is coming from your organization.
-Our studies show that most people want a say in their organization’s decision-making and feel more valued as a member when they are given the opportunity to chime in.
+Our studies show that most people want a say in their organization’s decision-making and feel more valued as members when they are allowed to chime in.
 That said, there are also cases where you may not want to provide that information upfront, and we are still able to get the responses we need to get a clear picture.

 BONUS: How often should an organization do membership surveys?